Lisa Vanderpump Working Against Yulin Festival Despite Hong Kong Drama?

-Lisa Vanderpump traveled to Hong Kong with the entire cast of The Real Housewives of Beverly Hills, because she wanted to go to China to inspire change.
+Lisa Vanderpump traveled to Hong Kong with the entire cast of The Real Housewives of Beverly Hills because she wanted to go to China to inspire change.
 For years, the Yulin festival had been occurring, where people would torture dogs and then eat them because they believe that torturing the dogs will make the dog meat more tender.
 Lisa has been fighting to shut down the festival, which appears to be an uphill battle.
 But when the ladies all traveled to Hong Kong, the first couple of days were spent sightseeing and the group had two dramatic dinners.
 So far, the trip hasn’t been about Yulin at all.

 According to a new tweet, Lisa Vanderpump is still advocating for change even though she’s back in the United States.
 This season of The Real Housewives of Beverly Hills, Vanderpump has really focused on her passion for dogs.
 Not only has she tried to influence the Yulin festival to shut down, but she has also opened a care center for dogs in Los Angeles.
 Just this week, she asked people to go to congress to influence the United States to do something about the festival, which has affected her so much.